SIMEXP/tutorials/HPC_use/How_to_use_compute_canada.md

 If you can't connect at this point, you would want to check the [server status](https://status.computecanada.ca/).

+Though it is not recomended for performance purpose, you can log-in with a GUI by using the x11 forwarding option `ssh -Y` to connect to nodes that enables this feature.

 ## Submit a simple serial job

 When using HPCs, you have to tell him how to interact between you and your programm.